 The daily routines and rituals you practice to take care of your mind, body and soul can contribute to the contentment and joy you feel in everything you do.

-We know that self-care is important to living a healthier life in every way.
-It affects every facet of our lives including body, brain and heart functioning.
+We know it is well worth our time to integrate self-care into our daily routine, and makes our lives healthier in every way.
 But our days get so busy so quickly, it seems nearly impossible to give it the time it deserves.
-Every one of us can use wisdom for integrating more consistent self-care into our daily routines, and creating more time for ourselves in general.
+Every one of us can use wisdom for creating more consistent self-care routines, and creating more time for ourselves in general.

 The key is in harnessing the energy of your time, which is the most precious commodity of all.

-Ironically, If you want to set the tone for the entire rest of your day, mornings are actually the most fruitful place to start.
+If you want to set the tone for the entire rest of your day, mornings can be the most fruitful place to start.
 Starting your day off right can help you live a better quality of life all the way around, manifest your goals, and live more intentionally.

 The great news is that integrating a solid self-care routine into your mornings doesn't have to cost much or require you to get up in the middle of the night... but it will take some planning and forethought.

 If you are someone that tends to be stressed shortly upon waking because there isn’t enough time to get everything done, you’re busy packing lunches, and hunting down missing shoes, etc.. then preparation might be exactly what you need.

 The following tips and suggestions will help you get creative with using your morning routine to focus on better self-care.
 You’ll find that harnessing the fresh energy of morning can go a long way toward guiding and directing the rest of the day.